 Neuro Innovation Management

-The most effective way to innovate, only recognized by users, and communicated through advocacy.
-Experiences include general customer experience all the way to entire entertainment solutions: the hardest to copy and easiest to create a marketing buzz for.
+The most effective way to innovate, only recognized by users and communicated through advocacy.
+Experiences include general customer experience all the way to entire entertainment solutions: Very hard to copy and easiest to create a marketing buzz for.

 Business Model Innovation

 The most successful way to innovate with a big impact on the industry.
 Typically goes hand in hand with an experience innovation.
 Very good to have advocates create a marketing buzz.
 The hardest way for the competition to copy, even to compete with.